CyclopsRay/PlanB/readme.md

 ## Dataset

 Our model use the schibinger dataset.
 This dataset is embryo sequencing profiles.
 We can use `scipy` to read the dataset.
 Sample already prepared to read it.
 For other dataset, some already contained in the scanpy.

+## Structure model

+I'm building a VAE. also we will test other VAE's performance.